HL7/fhir-military-service/input/pagecontent/implementation.md

 <p class=MsoNormal><span style='font-size:10.0pt;font-family:"Verdana",sans-serif;
-color:black'>A Veteran is receiving treatment in the community and invokes the &quot;$veteranStatus&quot; operation using the Veteran's demographics (e.g. fist, last, dob, ssn).
+color:black'>A Veteran is receiving treatment in the community and invokes the &quot;$veteranStatus&quot; operation using the Veteran's demographics (e.g. first name, last name, dob, ssn).
 If the Veteran is verified then the client application proceed to Step 2.</span></p>

 <p class=MsoNormal><span style='font-size:10.0pt;font-family:"Verdana",sans-serif;